How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 Depending on the time you arrive, it could be a great time to have breakfast or an early lunch.
 This day is about to be full of adventures, so I recommend relaxing and eating something once you arrive.

 If you’re ready for lunch, head across the station for Shaw’s Sushi Bar & Dining – a restaurant I’m still dreaming of to this day.
-This is a family owned business that fishes their own fish, and is gluten free friendly.
+This is a family-owned business that catches their own fish and is gluten-free friendly.

 If you’re not in the mood for sashimi, head to Hotou Fudo for the traditional Hotou Noodles, or